Create an Invoice

 - Currency: Currency will default to your account currency, but you can invoice in a different currency if needed.

 - Invoice Number: This counter automatically increments.
 Keep in mind that two invoices may not have the same number.

 - Purchase Order: Optionally, use this to reference a shipping or purchase order.

 - Issue Date: The date on which the invoice was issued.
 You can backdate it.

 - Due Date: The date by which payment/estimate approval is due.
 If the client does not pay by the specified date, vcita can send reminders and follow-ups.

 - Note: Add personalized notes to the client.
 You can save the note for future invoices.

-- Terms and Conditions: Your business terms and conditions, defined in your online payment settings.
+- Terms and Conditions: Your business terms and conditions, are defined in your online payment settings.

 - Online Payment Options: The online payment options available to your client will default to your account payment settings, but you can toggle online payment on and off per invoice.
 You can also choose to enable partial payments successfully.
 For example, you may only want to offer payment in installments to well-established clients.

-The grand total is automatically calculated, taking into account any taxes and discounts.
+The grand total is automatically calculated, considering any taxes and discounts.